Autumn 2021 (Qld/Part 1)

 Day 5

-We hadn’t given up on the Burrowing Snake just yet and we set out the next morning to explore as much leaf litter as humanly possible.
+We hadn’t given up on the burrowing snake just yet and we set out the next morning to explore as much leaf litter as humanly possible.
 Many of the larger Eucalypts had nice layers of hummus and many more L. fragilis as well as a couple of Eastern Robust Sliders (Lerista punctatovittata) were found going about their business.
 With the morning hours dragging on we decided to leave, but not before finding another Mulga on the road with Isaac and Jim on the way out.

 Heading back east, a Roma Earless Dragon was given another chance to appear but to little avail, other than an Eastern Bluetongue (Tiliqua scincoides) seen disappearing into the Mitchell Grass.
-Choosing to target another terrible Grassland Earless Dragon we shot a further 3.5 hours east to just west of Tooowoomba on the tail of the Condamine Earless Dragon (Tympanocryptis condaminensis).
+Choosing to target another terrible Grassland Earless Dragon we shot a further 3.5 hours east to just west of Tooowoomba on the trail of the Condamine Earless Dragon (Tympanocryptis condaminensis).
 Nick and I had visited the area a little over a year before in 40 degree heat and drought, but the area was now a cool 20 degrees and underwater from rain just an hour prior.
 Not ideal.
 With our dragon plans unsurprisingly in shambles, we settled for waiting for dark at Cecil Plains.

 Cruising west into Dunmore SF we quickly encountered our next issue, all the rain had cut off the road, leaving us with little cruising territory.
 Along a similar vein, temperatures were plummeting and we quickly gave up on our road cruise.
 Plugging in a destination over an hour to the north-east, we turned tail and fled to wetter forests.
 It was cool and misty by the time we arrived in the Bunya Mountains, but we weren’t about to fall asleep with nothing to show for our day.
 A quick spotlight down to a creek yielded a new Mixophyes for Nick, a Great Barred Frog (Mixophyes fasciolatus) and slightly relieved, we set up camp, hoping for a more successful tomorrow.